How Extraction Works

 If semantic data is missing, malformed, or incomplete, the engine passes the raw DOM to the LLM to structure the Universal Commerce Protocol (UCP) JSON.

-If the HTTP request hits a 403 (e.g., Cloudflare, Datadome) or requires JavaScript execution to reveal variant pricing, the engine spins up a headless Chrome instance to solve the challenge and render the page before passing the resolved DOM back to the LLM.
+If the HTTP request hits a 403 (e.g., Cloudflare, Datadome) or requires JavaScript execution to reveal variant pricing, the engine spins up a headless Chrome instance to render the page with full JavaScript execution before passing the resolved DOM back to the LLM.

 Latency & Cost Tradeoffs